RPL PROCESS OF ASSESSMENT & APPLICATION FORM (download above)

 What is the application process for RPL?

 (1) A prospective candidate submits a CV to EQASA, and if necessary, he or she will have an interview with the Managing Director to assess whether he or she is a candidate.
-In the case of RPL instructor/coach applicants, the CV must include detailed information on the competition disciplines; achievements of the applicant and instruction and achievement of pupils.
+In the case of RPL instructor/coach applicants, the CV must include detailed information on the competition disciplines; achievements of the applicant and instruction levels and achievement of pupils.

 (2) Candidates download the RPL application form.